Domain Names Defined

 Cheap website hosting Packages

-With us at Tropical Computer Systems Limited, you can register or transfer your domain name, modify their contact info, and receive opportune notices so that you will not skip the re-registration deadline.
+With us at Tropical Hosting, you can register or transfer your domain name, modify their contact info, and receive opportune notices so that you will not skip the re-registration deadline.
 If you opt to buy a dedicated server account too, you even receive a cheap domain name registration.